EKostinoudis/Carla_Autonomous_Driving/README.md

 in a separate process to avoid ending the training when the Carla server crashes.
 To do this just copy this file and change the environment class.

+You also need to modify the training scripts in order to use your model.

 # Training

 As we previously mentioned, there are two training faces: